idaholab/moose/modules/xfem/doc/content/source/userobjects/XFEMMaterialManager.md

 ## Overview

-The `XFEMMaterialManager` is a user object that manages stateful properties at custom quadrature points on XFEM fragmets.
+The `XFEMMaterialManager` is a user object that manages stateful properties at custom quadrature points on XFEM fragments.

 ## Example Input File Syntax